567WebSystems/Weekly_Reports/prog_report4_567.md

 ![add_event1](https://user-images.githubusercontent.com/21226482/75280720-9e134380-57d3-11ea-9e09-6db8be0b5803.png)

-This means the Create and Read functionalities are done, but we are working on other operations (e.g. update, delete, storage).
-These can be added to this post!
+This means the Create and Read functionalities are done, but we would like to work on other operations (e.g. update, delete, storage), the priority of which will be determined.

 Here are the created events from Google Calendar: